Last updated: January 26, 2026

 Q: Can these apps play my high-resolution FLAC files?

 A: Yes.
 All the recommended apps (Poweramp, UAPP, Musicolet) have excellent support for lossless formats like FLAC and WAV.
-For a full breakdown of formats, check out our guide to audio file types.

 Q: What is the main difference between a Graphic EQ and a Parametric EQ?